Noël Carroll: Career

-Carroll holds PhDs in both cinema studies and philosophy.
-From 1972–1988, he worked as a journalist covering film, theater, performance, and fine art for publications such as the Chicago Reader, Artforum, In These Times, Dance Magazine, SoHo Weekly News and The Village Voice.
+Carroll holds two PhDs, one in cinema studies and the other in philosophy.
+From 1972 to 1988, he worked as a journalist covering film, theater, performance, and fine art for publications such as the Chicago Reader, Artforum, In These Times, Dance Magazine, SoHo Weekly News, and The Village Voice.
 Many of these early articles have been collected in his 2011 book Living in an Artworld.
 He has also written five documentaries.